actualbudget/actual/README.md

 More docs are available in the [docs](https://github.com/actualbudget/actual/tree/master/docs) folder.

-If you are interested in contributed, or want to know how development works, see [CONTRIBUTING.md](https://github.com/actualbudget/actual/blob/master/CONTRIBUTING.md)
+If you are interested in contributing, or want to know how development works, see [CONTRIBUTING.md](https://github.com/actualbudget/actual/blob/master/CONTRIBUTING.md)

 ## Installation